Om Namo Narayanaya: Significance

 The mantra is held in supreme regard by the Vaishnavas, the adherents of Vishnu who make up the dominant denomination within Hinduism.
 The religious significance of chanting this incantation is described in the Tarasara Upanishad, stating that he who chants the mantra is purified by the deities Agni, Vayu, Surya, as well as Shiva.
 The merit attained by chanting it is described to be the equivalent of reciting the Itihasas, the Puranas, and all the mantras a hundred thousand times.
 It is also stated to be the equivalent of reciting the Gayatri mantra a hundred thousand times, and the syllable 'Om' ten thousand times.
 It is stated to be powerful enough to purify ten of one's immediate ancestors, and ten of one's immediate descendants.
 Finally, it states that the recitation of the mantra allows one to attain the state of union with Narayana.

 The Linga Purana states that chanting the mantra is the means for achieving all objects, and hence must be invoked for every occasion.

 In Sri Vaishnavism, the chanting of the mantra was part of the panchasamskaras of Ramanuja, the five sacraments that initiated him into the tradition by his guru, Periyanambi.

 According to Vaishnava theology, it is held that whoever studies this ashtakshara of Narayana and recites it constantly attains a full life, supremacy over men, enjoys the pleasures of royalty, and becomes the master of all souls.
-Whoever chants this mantra is held to attain moksha, according to the teachings of the Sama Veda.
+Whoever chants this mantra is held to attain moksha, according to the teachings of the Samaveda.